nics-dp/petsard/doc_site/content/docs/python-api/adapter-api/loaderadapter.md

 ## Main Features

 - Unified interface for data loading
-- Automatic detection and handling of `benchmark://` protocol
+- Automatic detection and handling of `benchmark://` protocol for both data and schema
 - Integration of Loader and Benchmarker functionality
 - Returns data and Schema metadata
+- Supports CSV data files and YAML schema files

 ## Method Reference